 ‘Amish Paste’ – 72 days – Heirloom.
 Don’t let the name deter you, this is a versatile fruit.
 They have become a favorite canning tomato of mine, but are also great for salsa, sandwiches and salads.
 They are meaty, oblong fruits, light red fruits.
 This particular line is early producing, higher yielding and has larger fruit than other ‘Amish Paste’.
 Tolerant of partial shade.
 Great for training up stakes if you’re short on space.
 Selected for the ‘Slow Food Ark of Taste’

-‘Chocolate Cherry’ – 70 days – Large, dark cherry type (1″) with great flavor.
+‘Black Cherry’ – 70 days – Large, dark cherry type (1″) with great flavor.
 Very productive.
 Resists cracking.
 Mix these with red and orange cherry tomatoes for a rainbow salad!
 Open pollinated.

 ‘D’Amico’ – 80 days– Heirloom.
 An Italian heirloom saved by my neighbor Angie DiSalvo.
 She says, “This variety has long, meaty fruit, awesome for sauce and cooking.
-It’s a family heirloom, brought from Italy by my uncle Angelo D’Amica when he immigrated in 1959.
+It’s a family heirloom, brought from Italy by my uncle Angelo D’Amico when he immigrated in 1959.
 My family still grows them every year.
 Enjoy!”
 Open pollinated.
-New!

 ‘Galina’ – 65-75 days – Heirloom.
 A yellow cherry from Siberia that produces well in Oregon and keeps well off the vine.
 Potato leaf plants.
 Bears flavorful, crack resistant fruit into cool fall temperatures.
 Uprising Seeds says: “When the weather gets cool and rainy and the rest of your tomatoes have gone south, these magically get freakishly good.”

 ‘Garden Peach’ – 75 days – A small, yellow-blushed-peach fruit with a slightly fuzzy surface.
 Thick skin resists cracking.
 Sweet, low-acid flavor.
-New!

 ‘Green Zebra’ – 75 days – Unique green striped fruits have an excellent sweet/acid balance.
 Fruits weigh about 3 oz and turn golden when ripe.

 ‘Jaune Flamme’ – 70-80 days – Heirloom.
 Spherical, orange, 4-5 oz. fruits hang in trusses.
 A reliable and productive tomato for slices and sauces.
 Uprising Seeds describes this variety’s flavor as “bright in acidity, and juicy.”
-New!

 ‘Peacevine Cherry’ – 75 days.
 Super productive cherry tomato bears 3/4″ red to deep gold fruits in large clusters.
 According to Territorial Seeds, “Peacevine earned its name from its high content of gamma amino butyric acid, an amino acid that acts as a calming body sedative.”